The parts list provides a list of all the parts scheduled to be delivered and installed on this work order.

 - Save Removal – commits the removal as defined above.

 Note: This option is only available for parts added to the work order directly.
-If the part was added through a sales order, the removal must be completed there. [ Read More ]
+If someone added the part through a sales order, you must complete the removal there.

 - Part Number – the manufacturer’s part number